 i.
 “David’s fall should put those who have not fallen on their guard, and save from despair those who have.”
 (Augustine)

 2. (2-3) David wears the crown of Ammon.

 Then David took their king’s crown from his head, and found it to weigh a talent of gold, and there were precious stones in it.
 And it was set on David’s head.
 Also he brought out the spoil of the city in great abundance.
 And he brought out the people who were in it, and put them to work with saws, with iron picks, and with axes.
 So David did to all the cities of the people of Ammon.
 Then David and all the people returned to Jerusalem.

 a.
-David took their king’s crown… it was set on David’s head: David’s sin didn’t take away his crown.
-Had David refused the voice of Nathan the Prophet it might have.
-Because David responded with confession and repentance, there was sill a crown for David’s head.
+David took their king’s crown.… it was set on David’s head: David’s sin didn’t take away his crown.
+Had David refused the voice of Nathan the prophet it might have.
+Because David responded with confession and repentance, there was still a crown for David’s head.

 i.
 This example of extending Israel’s security with its neighbors fits in with the Chronicler’s broader purpose of showing how David prepared the way for his son to build the temple.

 Now it happened afterward that war broke out at Gezer with the Philistines, at which time Sibbechai the Hushathite killed Sippai, who was one of the sons of the giant.
 And they were subdued.
 Again there was war with the Philistines, and Elhanan the son of Jair killed Lahmi the brother of Goliath the Gittite, the shaft of whose spear was like a weaver’s beam.
 Yet again there was war at Gath, where there was a man of great stature, with twenty-four fingers and toes, six on each hand and six on each foot; and he also was born to the giant.
 So when he defied Israel, Jonathan the son of Shimea, David’s brother, killed him.